DataIntellectTech/TorQ/docs/dataaccess.md

 Further Integration
 -------------------
-This section describes the remaining features of the API as well as how the API can be leveraged to work with other AquaQ technologies.
+This section describes the remaining features of the API as well as how the API can be leveraged to work with other Data Intellect technologies.

 ### Implementation with TorQ FSP